Leading Network Transformation

 Lead by example

-One of the great examples of this innovative approach is the new network built by Rakuten, an e-commerce company that is building Japan’s fourth mobile network from the ground up.
+One of the great examples of this innovative approach is the new network built by Rakuten, an e-commerce company that has built Japan’s fourth mobile network from the ground up.
 Rakuten took the mobile industry by storm in 2019 when they announced that they are going to embrace this IT/software model and deploy a cloud-based, web-scale mobile network.
 By reaping the benefits of this paradigm, they were able to build this network on an aggressive schedule at roughly half the cost of conventional networks with a best-of-breed ecosystem of vendors from both the IT and telecom industry.

 Where this approach is most impactful is in the radio access network (RAN), which includes the equipment on cell towers that processes complex radio waves from mobile devices and converts them into internet protocol packets.
 The monolithic approach towards RAN solutions made it one of the largest cost centers for deploying mobile networks and its transformation has become a necessity to realize the promise of 5G.
 Rakuten selected Altiostar, a Boston-based company, to power its mobile network due to the advances it had achieved in open virtualized RAN technology.
 This was the missing piece of the jigsaw puzzle for Rakuten to deploy its end-to-end open cloud network.
 Now many other global, mobile operators are making the trip to Japan to consult with Rakuten to learn how to bring this innovation into their networks.

 With software and virtual network innovation, this is becoming the beacon for deploying modular, software-defined cloud-based mobile networks that are flexible, less expensive, and more secure.